ashu3103/go-compiler-notes/middle-end/00-escape-analysis/00-intro/01-pre-requisites.md

 - Local or global variables: Points to the initializing assignment node (`OAS`, `OAS2`).
 - Closure-captured variables: Points to the ONAME node of the outermost variable being captured.
 - Function names: Points to the corresponding Func node.

-> Note: In Go, a var declaration is internally lowered to an assignment (`:=`) operation in the intermediate representation (`OAS` / `OAS2`).
-Because of this transformation, even uninitialized variables in Go appear as though they have an initial assignment, which explains why they automatically receive a zero-value by default.

 ### Curfn